-Hope for Children is committed to preventing and protecting children from abuse, and promoting environments where children grow up safely with their rights upheld.
+Hope for Children is committed to preventing and protecting children and vulnerable adults from abuse, and to promoting environments where children grow up safely with their rights upheld.
 To read our Child Safeguarding policy, please click here.

 We come into contact with children primarily through:

-- projects delivered by project partner organisations in our other priority countries;
+- Projects delivered by partner organisations in our other priority countries.

-- Having a clear Code of Conduct (available on request) for working with children, which our staff and partner organisations know and adhere to;
+- Having a clear Code of Conduct for working with children, which our staff and partner organisations know and adhere to.

-- Risk assessing our work in relation to child-safeguarding, and putting in place measures to reduce and prevent harm and promote the best outcomes for children in all we do;
+- Risk assessing our work in relation to child safeguarding and putting in place measures to reduce and prevent harm and promote the best outcomes for children.

 - Having a designated Child Safeguarding Officer (CSO) in each Hope for Children office.

-- Putting in place procedures for reporting and then responding to specific child protection concerns and breaches of the Code of Conduct/Safeguarding policy.
+- Putting in place procedures for reporting and then responding to safeguarding concerns and breaches of the Code of Conduct/Safeguarding policy.

-Our Child Safeguarding policy (link above) details our commitment and responsibilities towards child safeguarding.
+Our Child Safeguarding policy (link above) details our commitment and responsibilities towards child and vulnerable adult safeguarding.